 INTRODUCTION

-Gastrointestinal stromal tumours (GIST) are the most common mesenchymal tumour of the digestive tract.
+Gastrointestinal stromal tumours (GISTs) are the most common mesenchymal tumour of the digestive tract.
 Most GISTs are found in the stomach and although bleeding is a frequent complication, they usually present with non-specific symptoms[1].
 We present a case of a giant gastric GIST in a patient presenting with collapse and a palpable abdominal mass.
 Intra-operatively the tumour was found to penetrate the transverse mesocolon.
 Resection of the GIST without requiring a colectomy was facilitated using a new generation ultrasonic scalpel device (HARMONIC ACE®+).

 CASE REPORT